Nick Maton Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is last in MLB with a collective 7.4 strikeouts per nine innings.
+- The pitching staff for the Guardians has a collective 7.5 K/9, the second-worst in MLB.

-- The Guardians have a 3.77 team ERA that ranks ninth among all league pitching staffs.
+- The Guardians' 3.73 team ERA ranks ninth among all MLB pitching staffs.

-- Guardians pitchers combine to give up the ninth-fewest home runs in baseball (34 total, one per game).
+- Guardians pitchers combine to give up the eighth-fewest home runs in baseball (35 total, one per game).

-- Bibee (1-0) takes the mound for the Guardians to make his third start this season.
+- Battenfield makes the start for the Guardians, his fifth of the season.
+He is 0-3 with a 4.07 ERA and 21 strikeouts in 24 1/3 innings pitched.

-- The right-hander last appeared on Tuesday against the New York Yankees, when he went 5 1/3 innings, allowing two earned runs while giving up four hits.
+- His most recent appearance was on Friday against the Minnesota Twins, when the righty threw seven innings, surrendering two earned runs while allowing two hits.

+- The 25-year-old has put up an ERA of 4.07, with 7.8 strikeouts per nine innings, in five games this season.
+Opposing hitters have a .207 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.